-Sector Share of GDP Remarks Consumption HHs consumption Consumption mostly financed by remittances 132% OF Nominal GDP in 2014 Imports Around 62% of GDP Again, according to the World Bank, trading in 2015 partners' countries show that imports reached \$3.3 billion in 2013 and estimated \$3.7 billion in 2015 Exports 14% of GDP Mainly export of live animals and some fruits and vegetables Net Investment About 8% of GDP Remittances Roughly 23 to 38% They have been crucial in cushioning of GDP household economy, creating a buffer against shocks (drought, inter clan warfare and trade bans, etc.), Livestock Account for 80% of the Somali total exports Agriculture (including crop production and Roughly estimated to livestock) be over 60% of the GDP Telecommunications and Media Estimated to In recent years' telecommunications have contribute to GDP by taken off considerably, and this has been 11% linked to money payments and other services.
+Sector Share of GDP Remarks Consumption HHs consumption Consumption mostly financed by remittances 132% OF Nominal GDP in 2014 Imports Around 62% of GDP Again, according to the World Bank, trading in 2015 partners' countries show that imports reached \$3.3 billion in 2013 and estimated \$3.7 billion in 2015 Exports 14% of GDP Mainly export of live animals and some fruits and vegetables Net Investment About 8% of GDP Remittances Roughly 23 to 38% They have been crucial in cushioning of GDP household economy, creating a buffer against shocks (drought, inter clan warfare and trade bans, etc.), Livestock Account for 80% of the Somali total exports Agriculture (including crop production and livestock) Roughly estimated to be over 60% of the GDP Telecommunications and Media Estimated to contribute to GDP by 11% In recent years' telecommunications have taken off considerably, and this has been linked to money payments and other services.
 The expansion of the sector - which now includes over 20 companies - also provides opportunities for taxing users - as it has been in several neighboring countries; to broaden the tax base.
-Financial Market Only six financial The CBS is also handling remittances, trade institutions operating and finance; it also provides, the commercial in Somalia are banking sector, so to help transition from an recognized by the un-regulated sector to one that is fully in line CBS with the CBS 2012 Financial Institutions Act.
-Overall GDP GDP US\$ 5.9 billion Given the scarcity of hard economic data and in current \$ terms in porous borders which undermines recording of 2015 informal economic flows, the economy is likely to be about 30- 50% bigger than these estimates.
+Financial Market Only six financial institutions operating in Somalia are recognized by the CBS The CBS is also handling remittances, trade and finance; it also provides, the commercial banking sector, so to help transition from an un-regulated sector to one that is fully in line with the CBS 2012 Financial Institutions Act.
+Overall GDP GDP US\$ 5.9 billion in current \$ terms in 2015 Given the scarcity of hard economic data and porous borders which undermines recording of informal economic flows, the economy is likely to be about 30- 50% bigger than these estimates.
 This is due to fact that most of the Somali economy is operated informally.

-4.5.3 Revenue Performance
+4.5.3 Increasing Revenue Performance